Explore Digital Agriculture

 We welcome corporate and foundation collaborators to share in and support the advancement of digital agriculture initiatives through access to Cornell Engineering’s research, faculty and facilities.
 Some of the many ways to engage with us include collaborative research, curriculum support, student engagement, user facilities, technology transfer, and entrepreneurship.

-Here are a few examples of how we have partnered with private and public entities
+Examples of how we have partnered with private and public entities

 The partnership with John Deere allows farmers to securely use their high-resolution agriculture data in real time to extract more useful operations information to run their operations.